symfony/symfony-docs/contributing/code/security.rst

   is set to ``true`` or ``APP_ENV`` set to anything but ``prod``);

-* Any fix that can be classified as **security hardening** like route enumeration, login throttling bypasses, denial of service attacks, or timing attacks.
+* Any fix that can be classified as **security hardening** like route enumeration, login throttling bypasses, denial of service attacks, timing attacks, or lack of ``SensitiveParameter`` attributes.

 In any case, the core team has the final decision on which issues are considered security vulnerabilities.